zjiao1211/UDP-Based-Chatting-Room/README.md

-# UDP-Based-Chatting-Room
+# UDP-Based-Chatting-Room (Python, UDP, Socket, Unix)

-Projects for EE450, USC 2016 Spring
+• Developed a client-to-client chatting room in LAN using Python